Two Rivers Psychiatric Hospital

 Two Rivers Behavioral Health System was a 105-bed psychiatric hospital located in Kansas City, Missouri.

-Opened in October 1986, the facility was operated as a private, for-profit, behavioral health hospital and was owned by Universal Health Services.
+Opened in October 1986, the facility was operated as a private, for-profit, psychiatric hospital and was owned by Universal Health Services.

 Two Rivers Behavioral Health System had a broad range of in-patient, partial hospitalization, and intensive outpatient services comprising the following units or programs: